Chart Color Schemes

 Health performance in Kempsey is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Critical health challenges are evident across Kempsey, with various health conditions impacting both younger and older age cohorts.
-The rate of private health cover is extremely low at approximately 46% of the total population (~7532 people), compared to the national average of 55.3%.
+Kempsey faces significant health challenges, with various conditions affecting both younger and older residents.
+Private health cover is low, at approximately 46%, compared to the national average of 55.3%.

 Frequently Asked Questions - Health